The nettle-leaf goosefoot is plentiful here in Los Angeles, where I live.

-This oddly named weed is one of the low-profile members of the Amaranth family, the Chenopodiaceae.
-It is less talked about than other members of its genus, but it is plentiful here in Los Angeles.
+This oddly named weed is one of the low-profile members of the amaranth family.
+The nettle-leaf goosefoot is perhaps less well known than other members of its genus, but it is plentiful here in Los Angeles.
 Frequently seen in yards and on roadsides, it stands ready to serve in your stewpot.

 - Its binomial name is Chenopodium murale.
 The word "chenopodium" comes from Greek and means goose and foot, referring to the shape of the leaves.

 - The word "murale" means wall in Latin, but I'm not sure how that meaning relates to this plant.
 From my observation, it doesn't have any preference for growing near walls.

 - Nettle-leaf goosefoot is native to Europe and parts of Asia and Northern Africa.
 It was introduced to the Americas by settlers.

 - The plants in the goosefoot family get their name from the fact that their leaves resemble the shape of a goose's foot.
 The sturdy leaves are roughly (but not completely) symmetrical, with upturned points all along the edges.
 When you touch them, they have a slightly moist feel.